Encoder-Only Image Registration

 \subsubsection{Abdomen CT Dataset}

-Inter-subject organ registration on abdominal images is challenging due to the great variability and large deformations across subjects.
-We utilize a dataset of 30 abdominal CT scans \cite{xu2016evaluation}, each accompanied by segmentation masks for 13 anatomical structures.
-The dataset is divided into training, validation, and test sets, with 20, 3, and 7 scans, respectively, resulting in 380 ($20\times19$) training pairs, 6 ($3\times2$) validation pairs, and 42 ($7\times6$) testing pairs.
-All images were resampled to a voxel resolution of 2 mm and standardized to a spatial size of $192\times160\times256$.
+We employ an abdominal CT dataset comprising 30 scans, each annotated with segmentation masks for 13 anatomical structures \cite{xu2016evaluation}.
+The dataset is split into 20 training, 3 validation, and 7 test scans, yielding 380 training, 6 validation, and 42 test pairs respectively.
+All images are resampled to 2 mm isotropic resolution and standardized to a size of $192 \times 160 \times 256$.